darrelclute/darrelclute.github.io/data/drafts/devops-engineer.rst

 they were having an extremely hard time finding a "DevOps Engineer".
 This struck a chord with me as I don't typically consider this to be a job title, and I know from several conversations on Twitter that I am not alone in that assumption.
+In fact this is something that I have given a great deal of thought to and am finally given it enough thought to codify it here.
 Why the conflicted understandings between the two of us?

 ===============